HelixNZ/TweetGallery/README.md

-# TwitterGallery
+# Twitter Gallery
 Personal Angular/DotNet project that allows you to view twitter as a gallery rather than tweets.
-Type in your favorite artist/content creator's handle and get their media back in an easy to view format.
+Type in your favorite artist/content creator's handle, a topic or even a hashtag to see gallerized results.
+Topics and hashtag searches will return up to the last 7 days worth of media posted.

+# Notes on results
 Currently it uses the V2 api, it may not retrieve the desired about of images currently.
 That will be fixed at a later date when I have time, or if I apply for V1.

 # TODO
 This is a personal timewaster project so it's not finished nor polished.